 Central Penn's Financial Aid office works with governmental agencies and local organizations that provide qualified students with additional sources of financial assistance.
-Some of these agencies include Office of Vocational Rehabilitation (OVR), Office of Blindness and Visual Services, and the Trade Readjustment Act through Office of Employment Services.
+Some of these agencies include Office of Vocational Rehabilitation (OVR), Office of Blindness and Visual Services.

 Students who qualify for Veteran's Benefits must notify the Financial Aid office once they are admitted to discuss their benefits.
 The Veterans Administration requires Central Penn to monitor veterans' progress during their enrollment.
 It is the responsibility of the Financial Aid office to certify a veteran's eligibility for benefits.